Special Exemptions on Capital Gains on Sale of Immovable Property:

 These bonds can be redeemed after 3 years from the date of sale.

-4. Section 54B provides exemption if you transfer (sell) land which had been used for agriculture purposes by you or your parents 2 years prior to the sale and re-invest in another agricultural land (urban or rural) within 2 years from the date of sale.
+Provides exemption if you transfer (sell) land which had been used for agriculture purposes by you or your parents 2 years prior to the sale and re-invest in another agricultural land (urban or rural) within 2 years from the date of sale.

 The exemption amount will be either the capital gain or investment in the new asset whichever is lower.